-- Sunday afternoon study hall (or equivalent if participating in a school activity). - Saturday morning work detail (or equivalent if participating in a school activity). - Four additional hours of work/study to be completed in a timely manner after school under the supervision of the Assistant Dean of Students. - In addition, the student must fulfill all disciplinary requirements before participating in after-school recreational activities.
+- Work detail (or equivalent if participating in a school activity). - Four additional hours of work/study to be completed in a timely manner after school under the supervision of the Assistant Dean of Students. - In addition, the student must fulfill all disciplinary requirements before participating in after-school recreational activities.